Types of students

 Auditing

-Auditors pay only one required audit fee per semester, regardless of the number of courses audited.
-Tuition and fee information is available online at studentaccounting.unt.edu.
+• Auditors pay a fee per semester, regardless of the number of courses audited.
+Tuition and fee information is available online at sfs.unt.edu.

 Enrollment certification